FelixOnline/v2/content/articles/2011-3-10-mad-about-scandinavia.md

 subtitle: >
   Nigel Kheng Wei Hehn and Ricki Calel review Madsen, a Scandinavian restaurant in the heart of South Kensington
 date: "2011-03-10 20:58:34 +0000"

 # Attributes from Felix Online V1
 id: "1079"
 old_path: /food/1079/mad-about-scandinavia-
 aliases:
  - /food/1079/mad-about-scandinavia-
+imported: true
+comments:
+ - I made this last night   and the flavor was fatisantc but I am wondering what the final texture of the dessert is supposed to be My grandmothers baked rice pudding was solid almost like a dense cake or pie   and tasted amazing I was aiming for that but despite 25 hours of baking it never really gelled together at the bottom Could this have been due to the baking dish I used Should I add another ingredient to help it set  Any help appreciated

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true